Skip to main content

 I understand that there are many other good solutions out there, I'll list them here:

-• docker-ls (go): module with command line to manipulate docker registries, focusing on listing repositories and tags.
+• docker-ls (go): module with a command line to manipulate docker registries, focusing on listing repositories and tags.
 Also allows removal of tags, but does not allow pushing and pulling.

-• registry-cli (python): module with command line to manipulate docker registries.
-Allows removal of tags by regex, with configurable filters and number of images to keep. but does not allow pushing and pulling.
+• registry-cli (python): module with a command line to manipulate docker registries.
+Allows removal of tags by regex, with configurable filters and a number of images to keep. but does not allow pushing and pulling.
 Also, the codebase was written without type-hinting, which makes using it as an API a bit more difficult.

 There are also production-ready solutions: